mollietaylor/whole-blog/content/codeacross-asset-map.md

 ####Day 1

 On day one, the research and data cleaning sub-group created a google doc and drive folder and began collecting data to add to the map.
 Our coding sub-group got the preliminary map set up, and I threw in a couple data layers that I already had handy from previous map projects.
 The Leaflet newbies ran through a quick tutorial and we looked at alternative mapping platforms like Mapbox and Tilemill.
-Also on Day 1, Bryan and Jimmy in the coding sub-group started working on a geocoder in Ruby, since we knew some of the data the researchers would provide us wouldn't have coordinates.
+Also on day 1, Bryan and Jimmy in the coding sub-group started working on a geocoder in Ruby, since we knew some of the data the researchers would provide us wouldn't have coordinates.

 <blockquote class="twitter-tweet" lang="en"><p>Had a lot of fun today hacking maps w/ <a href="https://twitter.com/codeforatlanta">@codeforatlanta</a> -- can&#39;t wait to do it all over again tomorrow. <a href="https://twitter.com/hashtag/CodeAcross?src=hash">#CodeAcross</a></p>&mdash; jimmylocoding (@jimmylocoding) <a href="https://twitter.com/jimmylocoding/status/569337434460135425">February 22, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>